 Strawberries?
 Raspberries?
 Blueberries?
-Our family debate over which is the best berry may never be resolved, but that just may be because each time one of these berries is in season, it’s hard not to declare it the best.
-Our favorite this time of year?
-It’s the blueberry, by far.
-Blueberries just may be the easiest fruit to pick, prepare and serve.
-No peeling, no pitting, no coring, no cutting.
-Plus, they have few natural pests other than birds, so much is grown pesticide-free.
+Our family debate over which is the best berry may never be resolved, but this time of year, the blueberry is everyone's favorite pick.
+This tart little superfood just may be the easiest fruit to pick, prepare, and serve: There's no peeling, pitting, coring, or cutting.
+Plus, they attract fewer natural pests other than birds, so much of the fruit is grown pesticide-free.

 The pick-your-own blueberry season begins early July and continues through late August or early September.
 We’ve rounded up some farms in the Boston area which are beginning to open up for blueberry picking, plus we've included a few helpful tips.
 At the end of the post, you'll find a recipe for our favorite blueberry treat: the classic blueberry buckle.